 8. Re-Introduce Publicly owned Maintenance that Does not bill Tenants for maintenance.

 9. Better support for Tenants, especially those with Special Needs, Older Persons, Victims of domestic Violence, young persons and those who are very disadvantaged.
-Better support includes, rent checks, checking in with tenants about how they feel where SAHT is concerned support to get to know other local community members, Drug addiction help with Tenant Permission etc.
+Better support ranges from rent checks, checking in with tenants about how they feel where SAHT is concerned, to support getting to know other local community members, drug addiction help with tenant permission etc.

-South Australians should be able to be proud of Public Housing and how it helps many Lower income Families, Pensioners, Singles, Young Adults, those with Special Needs etc. Right now they cannot be proud, the system is broken and needs fixing immediately!
+South Australians should be able to be proud of Public Housing and how it helps many lower-income families, pensioners, singles, young adults, those with special needs etc. Right now they cannot be proud, the system is rigged and needs fixing.